+So what is Gamification really?
 Gamification does not involve games.
-It is simply absorbing the fun elements in a game (what we call Game Mechanics) into real-world applications.
+It is simply absorbing the fun elements in a game (what we call Game Mechanics or Game Design Techniques) into real-world applications.
 When you see the progress bar on LinkedIn, or when you Tumblr listing out a Leaderboard on the best content, do you think, “Oh I don’t play games.
 This is not for me.”?
 Of course not!

 In essence, if you can classify something as a game, it rarely is true Gamification.
 (Because…how can you gamify…a game?
 That’s like liquefying liquid.)

-Isn’t Gamification just about adding points and badges to your website?
+Isn’t Gamification just about adding points and badges to the experience?

-A big problem with the Gamification industry is that most people just think about Gamiifcation as adding some points, badges and a leaderboard onto a website.
+A big problem with the Gamification industry is that most people just think about Gamification as adding some points, badges and a leaderboard onto a website.

 That’s just like how in the old days of Social Media (and even today), many people thought social media marketing was just creating a Twitter profile and Facebook page.

 While badges and leaderboards are part of Gamification, it doesn’t capture the core essence of Gamification.
-Gamification is using Game Mechanics to engage and motivate people through their Core Drives.
+Gamification is using Game Mechanics and Techniques to engage and motivate people through their Core Drives.

 I’m sure you’ve seen websites that have some type of leaderboard, but no one actually cares about it.
 Its just there as a gimmick and it does not speak to our Core Drives.